 Fonio- The Super Grain

 Fonio (a.k.a findo) is the term for two cultivated types of grass in the genus Digitaria family that are notable crops in parts of West Africa.
-Like millet with small grains, it has a sweet, astringent taste and a drying and cooling nature.
-Fonio is very nutritious, gluten-free, and high in dietary fiber.
+Like millet, it has small grains and a sweet, astringent taste with a drying and cooling nature.
+Fonio is a nutritious, gluten-free grain high in dietary fiber.

-It is a staple food in Africa and is vital to ensuring food security, especially during the post-harvest period when food is scarce.
-It can be harvested within 6-8 weeks and grows well in drought conditions and poor soils without fertilizers or other implements.
+It is a staple food in Africa and is crucial for ensuring food security, particularly during the post-harvest period when food supplies are scarce.
+It can be harvested within 6-8 weeks and grows well in drought conditions and poor soils, without the need for fertilizers or other implements.

 Because fonio has a drying effect, I like to mix it with other grains, specifically oatmeal, which is creamier.

-Below is the recipe I am currently using as a breakfast cereal.
+Below is the recipe I am currently using for breakfast cereal.

 Breakfast Recipe – 1 serving